-Anti-Houthi Yemeni fighters harass medics, endanger civilians: Amnesty
+Amnesty says pro-Hadi Yemen fighters harassing medics in Taiz

 Amnesty said its researchers had interviewed 15 doctors and other hospital staff in Taiz who described how Popular Committee members had "regularly harassed, detained or even threatened to kill them over the past six months".

-The report cited at least three cases in which hospitals were closed because of threats against staff.
-These included an incident on Monday when fighters raided and shut down the city's biggest public hospital, al-Thawra, apparently for having provided emergency medical treatment to three injured Houthi fighters, according to the report.
+The report cited at least three cases in which hospitals were closed after threats to staff, including an incident on Monday when fighters shut down the biggest public hospital apparently for providing emergency medical treatment to three injured Houthis.

-It quoted witnesses as saying that three armed men stormed an office at the hospital and threatened to kill medical staff if it was not shut down immediately.

-They also tried to drag the two surviving Houthi fighters - one of whom was a minor - out of the hospital's intensive care and recovery units, but were prevented by medical staff.

-The report further quoted the director of al-Thawra hospital as saying fighters had deployed defensive positions, including tanks, around the compound, ignoring pleas by staff and local authorities not to do so.
+The report quoted the director of the hospital as saying fighters had set up positions and tanks around the compound, ignoring pleas from staff and local authorities not to do so.

-The hospital director said outgunned and outnumbered hospital guards were unable to stand up to the militiamen.

-(Reporting by Sami Aboudi; editing by Mark Heinrich)
+Reporting by Sami Aboudi; Editing by Mark Heinrich and Hugh Lawson